Elections in Maine

 Election results in Maine comprise voting for local, gubernatorial and federal public offices, members of the state legislature, as well as ballot measures.
 Congressional elections are held every even year (2012, 2014, 2016), and gubernatorial ones every off-presidential even year (2010, 2014, 2018).

 The results of the elections are often varied.
 Maine is seen as a swing state, with unusually high support for independent candidates.
-The Republican Party have won Maine in 11 out of the past 20 presidential elections, and the governorship has been won by Democrats and independents three times each, and Republicans four times, since 1974.
-Although, today Maine is concerned somewhat Democratic in presidential elections having voted Democratic in every presidential election since 1992, although usually by narrow margins.
-While the governorship remains competitive, Republicans have only held both houses simultaneously of the state legislature for two years since 1964.
+The Republican Party has won Maine in 11 out of the past 20 presidential elections, and the governorship has been won by Democrats and independents three times each, and Republicans four times, since 1974.
+Although today Maine is considered somewhat Democratic in presidential elections having voted Democratic in every presidential election since 1992.
+While the governorship remains competitive, Republicans have held both houses of the state legislature simultaneously for only two years since 1974.

 Maine has used the congressional district method for allocating electors in presidential elections continuously since the 1972 election.
 Despite this, the winner of the state won all the congressional districts until 2016, when Democratic nominee Hillary Clinton won all but the 2nd district, which she lost to Republican Donald Trump, who would later go on to win the election.
-Trump would win the district again in 2020, despite again losing the state, as well as the election.
+Trump would win the district again in 2020 and 2024, despite again losing the state both times.

-Maine is the first state to have introduced ranked choice voting in elections, and became the first to use it in a presidential election, in 2020.
+Maine is the first state to introduce ranked choice voting in elections, and became the first to use it in a presidential election in 2020.

 In a 2020 study, Maine was ranked as the 14th easiest state for citizens to vote in.